 The FSA Reading component blueprint also included specifications for the genres of text presented in the passages.
 Two main types of text were used: literary and informational.
 Table 16 provides target percentages of test passages assessing each type of text.
-Summary Table 17 shows that across the grades the percent of informational and literary passages was close to the blueprint percentages.
-There was at most an 8% difference between the blueprint and the forms.
+Summary Table 17 shows that across the grades, the percentage of informational and literary passages was close to the blueprint percentages.
+There was at most a 9% difference between the blueprint and the forms.